Tabular Foundation Models Can Do Survival Analysis: Problem statement

 The modeling task is to estimate the conditional survival probability for a future horizon $\Delta > 0$, given the information available at time $t$:

-We use a dynamic analogue of the conditionally independent censoring condition from the static setting (Assumption \ref{assump:censoring}), which helps ensure the dynamic survival probabilities \eqref{eqn:survival-dynamic} are identifiable from observed longitudinal data. \begin{assumption}[Dynamic Conditionally Independent Censoring] For any $t \geq 0$, the event time $T_i$ and censoring time $C_i$ are conditionally independent given the history and survival up to time $t$, i.e., $T_i \indep C_i \mid (\HH_{i,t}, T_i > t)$. \end{assumption}
+We use a dynamic analogue of the conditionally independent censoring condition from the static setting (Assumption \ref{assump:censoring}), which ensures the dynamic survival probabilities \eqref{eqn:survival-dynamic} are identifiable from observed data. \begin{assumption}[Dynamic Conditionally Independent Censoring] For any $t \geq 0$, the event time $T_i$ and censoring time $C_i$ are conditionally independent given the history and survival up to time $t$, i.e., $T_i \indep C_i \mid (\HH_{i,t}, T_i > t)$. \end{assumption}